cnsoto/JavaScript-Notes/THIS keyword.md

 ```
 ----

-For the example above where are three solutions:
+For the example 4.3 there are three solutions:
   -A) closures
   -B) call, apply, and bind
   -C) arrow functions